n., plural: organisms

 Organisms are capable of detecting and responding to stimuli.
 They can detect changes in their environment.
 Humans and other animals have senses to detect stimuli.
 The five fundamental senses are sight, smell, touch, taste, and hearing.
 The response is crucial to survival.
 For instance, an individual organism might move away from the source of the stimuli.
 Others might move towards it.

-Types of organisms
+Types of Organisms

 Prokaryotes vs. eukaryotes

-The nucleus is an organelle that has a membrane (called nuclear envelope) perforated with holes (called nuclear pores).
+The nucleus is an organelle that has a membrane (called the nuclear envelope) perforated with holes (called nuclear pores).
 Inside the nucleus are genetic material and nuclear bodies suspended in the nucleoplasm.
 Nucleoplasm is the protoplast material inside the nucleus.
 These nuclear structures are absent in a prokaryotic cell.

 The nucleus of a eukaryotic cell is where DNA replication (the process in which a DNA segment is duplicated) and transcription (a process where mRNA transcript is produced) occurs.
 Conversely, these processes occur in the cytoplasm of a prokaryotic cell.
 The presence of a nucleus compartmentalizes the genetic material and these processes.
 The nuclear envelope prevents the easy entry of molecules and thereby regulates the passage of molecules into and out of the nucleus.
 There is an instance though when the nucleus apparently disappears.
 During cellular division, the nuclear envelope disintegrates to allow the chromosomes to separate and move to opposite poles, and then reforms to compartmentalize the genetic material in each of the two new cells.